Chamomile Iced Tea

 It’s important to store tea properly.

-To help the chamomile tea bags and sachets last longest, keep them in an airtight container, such as a tea canister, away from light and heat.
+To help the chamomile tea bags and sachets last longest, keep them in an airtight container, like a tea canister, away from light and heat.

 Make the tea ahead of time.

-Chamomile iced tea can be prepared in advance and stored in the fridge for up to 4 days.
+Chamomile iced tea can be prepared in advance and stored in the refrigerator for up to 4 days in an airtight container.

 Expert Tips